Takahiro-Maruki/BMF/README.md

 If you use this software, please cite the following paper:

-Maruki, T, Ozere, A, and Cristescu, M. E., Genome-wide identification of single nucleotide mutations from time-series mutation accumulation data.
-In revision
+Maruki, T, Ozere, A, and Cristescu, M. E., Genome-wide identification of single nucleotide mutations from time-series *Daphnia pulex* mutation accumulation data.
+In prep.

 **Copyright Notice**